Hatchet (novel): Plot

 Brian Robeson is the 13-year-old son of divorced parents.
 As he travels from Hampton on a Cessna 406 bush plane to visit his father in the oil fields of Northern Canada for the summer, the pilot suddenly suffers a massive heart attack and dies.
 Brian assumes control of the plane and makes an effort to land, but he runs out of fuel in the process, forcing him to attempt a ditching, and as a result, crash-lands into an L-shaped lake in the middle of a vast forest.
-Brian survives the crash with only a few minor injuries.
+Brian survives the crash with a few major injuries, but manages to create a makeshift splint for them.

-Throughout the summer, Brian learns how to survive on his own in the vast wilderness, with nothing but his windbreaker and a hatchet—a gift his mother gave him shortly before his plane departed.
-He discovers how to prepare a fire with the hatchet, and eats whatever food he can find, from rabbits and ruffed grouse – which he nicknames “fool-birds” – to turtle eggs, fish and berries.
-Simultaneously, he deals with many of nature's dangers, including mosquitoes, a porcupine, two huge bears – one of which is a mother with her cubs, a pack of three wolves, a skunk, a bad-tempered female moose, and even a tornado.
+Throughout the summer, Brian learns how to survive on his own in the vast wilderness, with nothing but his windbreaker and a hatchet – a gift his mother gave him shortly before his plane departed.
+He discovers how to prepare a fire with the hatchet, and eats whatever food he can find, from rabbits and ruffed grouse – which he nicknames “fool-birds” – to turtle eggs, fish and choke cherries.
+Simultaneously, he deals with many of nature's dangers, including mosquitoes, a porcupine, two huge bears, one of which is a mother with her cubs, a pack of three wolves, a skunk, a bad-tempered female moose, and even a tornado.

+On Brian’s third week in the wilderness, he begins to hear the screams of a woman coming from behind his camp.
+He spends multiple days debating whether or not to explore it further, and by the time he makes up his mind, the screams had stopped.
+Once he makes his way over, he finds a waterfall with a torn up parachute in a nearby tree.
+He takes the item and creates a raincoat for future storms.